MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 You can use an Azure Resource Manager service connection to connect to Azure resources such as Azure Key Vault.
 If you use a Resource Manager service connection, you can use a pipeline to deploy to an Azure resource like an Azure App Service app without authenticating each time.

 ::: moniker range="azure-devops"
-You have multiple authentication options for connecting to Azure with a Azure Resource Manager service connection:
+You have multiple authentication options for connecting to Azure with a Azure Resource Manager service connection.
+The recommended option credential option is always to use workload identity federation.

-* App registration (automatic)
-    * workload identity federation (recommended)
+* App registration (automatic) with a workload identity federation  or a secret.
-    * secret
-* App registration or managed identity (manual)
-    * workload identity federation (recommended)
+* App registration or managed identity (manual) with workload identity federation or a secret.
-    * secret
-* Managed identity
-* Public profile
+* Publish profile (not recommended).

 ::: moniker-end

+::: moniker range="azure-devops"

 <a name="create-an-azure-resource-manager-service-connection-using-workload-identity-federation"></a>